 A limited liability company is an incorporated business that does business under its own social security number better known as an EIN for tax purposes.
-(It’s free just got to the IRS website to sign up for one.)
+(It’s free, just go to the IRS website to sign up for one.)
 An LLC most importantly protects your personal assets if your business were to be sued.

 Keep in mind that there are annual or bi-annual fees to be paid to your state to maintain your LLC status.

-When creating your business name you’ll want to look it up through your county’s public records to make sure it is not out there already or even too similar to an existing business in your area.
+When you create your business name, look it up through your county’s public records to make sure it is not out there already or too similar to an existing business in your area.
 It’s also a good idea to do a trademark search to ensure you won’t be forced to rename and rebrand later down the line.
-Furthermore, you’ll want to register your business name as a domain name to start setting up your website for business.
+Furthermore, register your business name as a domain name to start setting up your website for business.

-Now if press-ons and maybe just small batch custom nail items is all you will be doing, personally, an LLC may be a bit much until you actually get major clarity on whether your business should expand in terms of more retail items and even potentially hiring employees.
+Now, if selling press-ons and maybe just small batch custom nail items are all you will be doing, personally, an LLC may be a bit much.
+You can wait until you actually get major clarity on whether your business should expand in terms of more retail items and even potentially hiring employees.

-Even when selling customized goods like your press on nails you are still responsible for collecting sales tax from all of your sales and therefore you will need to apply for a Sales Tax License (sometimes also known as seller’s permit), … or you can move to 1 of the 5 states who do not collect sales tax.
+Even when selling customized goods like your press-on nails you are still responsible for collecting sales tax from all of your sales and therefore you will need to apply for a Sales Tax License (sometimes also known as seller’s permit).
+Or maybe you live in one of the 5 states who do not collect sales tax.

-And I don’t think there is any other licenses to add, but do check with your state’s SOS to see what other forms or permits you may need to start selling.
+I don’t think there are any other licenses to add but do check with your state’s SOS to see what other forms or permits you may need to start selling.

-Lastly, after securing your domain, or website name you’ll need to turn it into an ecommerce website, and so you’ll need to integrate an online store builder to it like Shopify.
+Lastly, after securing your domain, or website name, you need to turn it into an e-commerce website, and so you need to integrate an online store builder to it like Shopify.

 Alright, I don’t think I need to make this any more complicated.

-If you’d like to come and hang with us and talk Japanese and or solo-preneurship in the industry join me in our private facebook group and let’s grow together. https://www.paolaponcenails.com/gelboss
+Come and hang with us!
+We talk Japanese, solopreneurship in the industry, and more.
+Join me in our private Facebook group and let’s grow together. https://www.paolaponcenails.com/gelboss